 California Elections Code §13107(j) dictates that, for the purpose of foreign language translations of ballot designations, the elections official may employ abbreviations and/or initials wherever possible in order to meet space limitations on the ballot.

-Due to space limitations, ballot designations are limited to approximately 48 characters including spaces and punctuation.
+Due to space limitations, a ballot designation is limited to approximately 48 characters including spaces and punctuation.
 Candidates are encouraged to comply with the character limits.

 Appendix J. Candidate Statement Composition